cipherbc1024/OpenSource/README.md

 |Phase 3: Blockchain Access Layer and Others|Goal:<br />Complete controlled open-source coverage of the project's core technology stack and build a complete code audit/research environment. |Internally fix critical and serious security issues and plan to provide an overall architecture design update to facilitate partners' understanding of the system architecture. |Late January next year|

 ## Chapter 4: Scope Boundary of Open Source Components
+⚠️ Important Note: You need to apply for access to the source code of the following projects. ⚠️ ⚠️ Please prepare your Github account and contact support@cipherbc.com ⚠️

 ### 4.1 Frontend Part:
 <table>
   <tr>